marcthesharka/dtc-brand-directory/README.md

 # Cool Eats & Drinks - DTC Brand Directory

 A comprehensive directory platform for discovering new Direct-to-Consumer (DTC) food and beverage brands.
-Built with React, TypeScript, Tailwind CSS, and Supabase.
+Built with React, TypeScript, Tailwind CSS, and Notion API.

 ## Features